CodeRunnersTeam/RideShare/README.md

 ## Getting Started

-The poject is made with Flutter ans uses the Google Maps API for directions and route planning.
+The poject is made with Flutter and uses the Google Maps API for directions and route planning.
 The app was made in 24h by 5 members:
   - Dorin Cuibus - team leader, business manager and front-end dev
   - Rareș Pop - front-end dev
   - Vlad Făt - front-end dev